Minimally Invasive Office BPH Procedures

 Urolift

 The most heavily marketed new office procedure for enlarged prostate symptoms is called the Urolift.
 With this scope based device, rather than heating the prostate tissue to allow for better urine flow, permanent sutures are fired from inside out through the sides of the prostate and then tightened.
 This produces more of a mechanical holding open of the prostate to achieve better urine flow.
-Because the results are immediate, most Urolift procedures will be done such that the patient is not sent home with a catheter, and typically there is little risk of decreased semen volume after the procedure.
+Because the results are immediate, many Urolift procedures will be done such that the patient is not sent home with a catheter, and typically there is little risk of decreased semen volume after the procedure.
 At Urologic Surgeons of Washington, we have also tested this method as well and seriously considered it as our main office procedure.

 What we found however is that this procedure is not truly applicable to all prostate anatomies (poor when a middle lobe is present as it often is), we feel that leaving permanent foreign bodies in the prostate lends itself to potential future infectious complications, and we also note that there is the rare but ever present risk of major complication when the sutures produce bleeding in the pelvis called a pelvic hematoma which requires hospitalization and potential transfusion.
 It is also noteworthy that not all patients will not require a catheter.
-It is for these reasons that we have not felt comfortable offering Urolift as our main office modality at this time, and it has not supplanted TUNA as the safest, most universally applicable BPH procedure that we offer at Urologic Surgeons of Washington.
+It is for these reasons that we have not felt comfortable offering Urolift as our main office modality at this time, and it has not supplanted REZUM or TUNA/PROSTIVA as the safest, most universally applicable BPH procedure that we offer at Urologic Surgeons of Washington.

 Microwave Thermotherapy

-One other modality deserves mention here and is used by Dr. Engel for occasional cases under specific circumstances.
+One other modality deserves mention here and is used by Dr. Engel for very occasional cases under specific circumstances.
 The latest version of microwave thermotherapy, called Cooled Thermotherapy, is very helpful in the specific situation where an elderly man has a very large prostate that under unrestrained circumstances would require a more aggressive surgery such as a TURP or Robotic Simple Prostatectomy.
 Such men usually are retaining large amounts of urine in their bladder, and perhaps are catheter depended or suffer from chronic infection.
 Microwave Thermotherapy has been proven very useful in these patients who are too high risk to take to the operating room and give general anesthesia to in getting them out of urinary retention and ending their need for a chronic urinary catheter.